Sentieon/hap-eval/README.md

   -c VCF, --comp VCF    Comparison vcf file
   -i BED, --interval BED
                         Evaluation region file
+  --tr_bed BED          Tandem repeat BED file
   -t INT, --thread_count INT
                         Number of threads
-  --base_out VCF        Annotated baseline vcf file --comp_out VCF        Annotated comparison vcf file --maxdist INT         Maximum distance to cluster variants (default: 1000) --minsize INT         Minimum size of variants to consider (default: 50) --maxdiff FLOAT       Haplotype difference threshold (default: 0.2) --metric STR          Distance metric (default: Levenshtein)
+  --base_out VCF        Annotated baseline vcf file --comp_out VCF        Annotated comparison vcf file --minsize INT         Minimum size of variants to consider (default: 50) --maxdiff FLOAT       Haplotype difference threshold (default: 0.2) --metric STR          Distance metric (default: Levenshtein)
 ```

-### Clustering, `--maxdist` and `--minsize`
+### Clustering, `--tr_bed`, and `--minsize`

 hap-eval evaluates groups (clusters) of variants that are nearby on the reference genome.
-Variants are grouped together if the distance between two variants is less than `--maxdist`.
+Variants are grouped together if the distance between two variants is small relative to the variant size.
+If the variant group extends into a known tandem repeat (from the `--tr_bed` file), the group will be extended to the end of the tandem repeat.
 The entire group will be evaluated if the largest possible haplotype that can be constructed from the group has an insertion or deletion variant larger than `--minsize`.

+Using a `--tr_bed` bed file highly recommended as different structural variant callers may place structural variants at different locations along a tandem repeat.
+A tandem repeat bed file for hg38 is provided in the [/data](/data) directory.

 Some examples are shown below.
 For the purpose of demonstration, these examples use a baseline VCF (`--base`), but an empty comparison VCF `--comp`.